 So while everyone is talking about trying to increase their organic reach, you can take comfort in knowing you can easily reach most of your existing audience for a fraction of the ad spend.

-Experiment and pivot.
+9. Experiment and Pivot

+Don’t let perfectionism keep you from getting out there and trying.
 We like to say perfectionism is procrastination in high heels.
 It’s okay to learn a little as you go, as long as you get started.